 Why Do Cats Phantom Spray?

-1/ Your Cat Sees Other Cats Spraying
+Cat Sees Other Cats Spraying

-So, if a kitten sees its mother spraying or phantom spraying, the kitten may copy the behavior.
-The kitten may also copy the behavior of stranger cats that spray outside your home.
+According to PLoS One, spraying is a normal social behavior.
+If a kitten sees its mother spraying, it’s likely to copy this behavior.
+The kitten may also copy the behavior of cats that spray outside your home.

-2/ House Cats May Not Need to Spray
+House Cats May Not Need to Spray

-3/ Stress Makes Cats Spray
+Stress Makes Cats Spray

 Neutered Male Cat Pretending to Spray

 Spraying is a common behavior in male cats that haven’t been neutered.
-That’s because non-neutered male cats are more concerned with territory and finding a mate.
+That’s because non-neutered male cats are more concerned with finding territory and a mate.

 Female Cat Pretending to Spray

 Testosterone isn’t only present in males (and estrogen isn’t only present in females).
-While males have more testosterone than females, females do still have some.
+While males have significantly more testosterone than females, female cats still have some testosterone.

 Why Does My Cat Pretend to Spray on Me?

-It is rare for a cat to spray on another cat, or person.
-Cats will spray at nose-level on a vertical surface of some kind.
+It’s rare for a cat to spray another cat or person.
+Usually, cats will spray at nose level on a vertical surface of some kind.

-This allows other cats to find the spray and sniff it easily, which is the purpose of the spray.
-Spraying on another cat or a person doesn’t seem to fulfill this purpose, so why do they do it?
+This allows other cats to find the spray and sniff it easily, which is its purpose.
+Spraying another cat or person doesn’t seem to fulfill this purpose, so why do cats do it?

-1/ You Are a Vertical Surface
+You Are a Vertical Surface

-2/ Cats Spray on Other Cats when Fighting
+Cats Spray on Other Cats When Fighting